MoeraOrg/moeraorg.github.io/development/protocols/virtual-pages.md

 `/compose?id=<id>`

 Post composer.
-If `id` is not provided, the composer is opened for creating a new post, otherwise it is opened for editing the post with the given ID.
+If `id` is not provided, the composer is opened for creating a new post; otherwise it is opened for editing the post with the given ID.

 `/compose?draft=<id>`